 THIS AGREEMENT is made this 29th day of October, 1985.

-BETWEEN THE HONOURABLE BRIAN THOMAS BURKE, M.L.A., Premier of the State of Western Australia, acting for and on behalf of the said State and its instrumentalities from time to time (hereinafter called “the State”) of the one part and WESTERN MINING CORPORATION LIMITED a company incorporated In the State of Victoria and having Its principal place of business in the State of Western Australia at 191 Great Eastern Highway, Belmont (hereinafter called “the Company” in which term shall be included its successors and permitted assigns) of the other part.
+BETWEEN THE HONOURABLE BRIAN THOMAS BURKE, M.L.A., Premier of the State of Western Australia, acting for and on behalf of the said State and its instrumentalities from time to time (hereinafter called “the State”) of the one part and WESTERN MINING CORPORATION LIMITED a company incorporated in the State of Victoria and having its principal place of business in the State of Western Australia at 191 Great Eastern Highway, Belmont (hereinafter called “the Company” in which term shall be included its successors and permitted assigns) of the other part.

 WHEREAS:

-(a) the Company, at a cost In excess of $8 000 000, has established the existence of copper mineralisation within the exploration areas defined in Clause 1 of this Agreement;
+(a) the Company, at a cost in excess of $8 000 000, has established the existence of copper mineralisation within the exploration areas defined in Clause 1 of this Agreement;

 (b) the Company desires to carry out further intensive exploration work in the exploration areas and to investigate the economic feasibility of developing copper and associated minerals and, subject thereto, to develop mining and processing operations within the exploration areas;